High cholesterol as a risk factor for stroke

 Lipids or fats are found in our blood stream.
 There are different kinds of lipids that affect stroke risk.
 We will begin with cholesterol.

 Gender, age, general health and a family history of high cholesterol can affect your cholesterol levels.
-But for most people, high cholesterol is caused by eating food containing too much saturated fat (for example in beef or cheese) and not enough food containing unsaturated fats (such as nuts and avocadoes).
+But for most people, high cholesterol is caused by eating food containing too much saturated fat (for example in beef or cheese) and not enough food containing unsaturated fats (such as nuts and avocados).
 Being overweight, being less active, drinking too much alcohol and smoking can all contribute to high cholesterol levels.

 What is a healthy level of cholesterol?1

-- Total cholesterol levels should be below 5.00mmol/L, with non-HDL (LDL) levels below 4.00mmol/L.
+• Total cholesterol levels should be below 5.00mmol/L, with non-HDL (LDL) levels below 4.00mmol/L.

-- Levels of HDL cholesterol should be above 1.0mmol/L for men or above 1.2mmol/L for women.
+• Levels of HDL cholesterol should be above 1.0mmol/L for men or above 1.2mmol/L for women.

-Cholesterol and stoke
+Cholesterol and stroke

 Most research suggests that there is a direct link between cholesterol levels and stroke risk.
 High levels of LDL cholesterol (bad cholesterol) raises stroke risk, while HDL cholesterol (good cholesterol) may be beneficial because it helps remove excess cholesterol from the system.